 5. How are ALH and LCIS (classical lobular neoplasia) treated?

 9. Further support

 Lobular neoplasia is a benign (not cancer) condition.

 Breasts are made up of lobules (milk-producing glands) and ducts (tubes that carry milk to the nipple).
 These are surrounded by glandular, fibrous and fatty tissue.
 This tissue gives breasts their size and shape.

 When lobular neoplasia occurs, there’s an increase in the number of cells contained in the lobules, together with a change in their appearance and behaviour.

-- lobular carcinoma in situ (LCIS) – ‘in situ’ means the changes only occur in the breast lobules and do not affect the surrounding tissue.
+The most common forms of lobular neoplasia are atypical lobular hyperplasia (ALH) and lobular carcinoma in situ (LCIS).
+‘In situ’ means the changes only occur in the breast lobules and do not affect the surrounding breast tissue.

 You may hear ALH and LCIS referred to as ‘classical lobular neoplasia’.

 When tissue is examined under a microscope, ALH and LCIS can look very similar.
 It’s sometimes difficult to separate the two conditions and in this case it will be described as lobular neoplasia.

 Very rarely, LCIS may be made up of larger, more abnormal cells.
 This is called pleomorphic lobular carcinoma in situ (PLCIS).